 The stitching is then positioned at the very edge of the shoe – this avoids any discomfort from irritating seams.
 Another plus of this construction is we also get shoes with high flexibility, giving them that ‘already worn in’ feel.

 How does the Sacchetto Construction feel?

-The Sacchetto Construction gives our shoes a unique softness, without depriving the structure; the lining covers the whole foot and is made of a piece of soft leather – imagine it like a bag covering the foot.
-The inner sole then makes way to a leather piece stitched to the lining.
+As one of many types of shoe construction methods, the Sacchetto Construction gives our shoes a unique softness, without depriving the structure; the lining covers the whole foot and is made of a piece of soft leather - imagine stitched leather shoes like a bag covering the foot.

-So, whats the difference between the Sacchetto construction and a normal construction?
+So, whats the difference between Sacchetto construction and other shoe construction methods?

 Regular shoemaking, usually requires an insole, glue and metal attachments to construct their shoes.
 These separate elements require rigid fixing – all of which reduce flexibility, softness and wearability of the shoe.

-With the Sacchetto Construction, we remove all of those rigid elements and create a soft slipper like shoe – that looks just as good as your favourite shoe.
+With the Sacchetto Construction, stitching on shoes allows us to remove all of those rigid elements and create a soft slipper like shoes - that looks just as good as your favourite shoe.